 1. Define ART and perform value stream

 Before starting any other activity, it is important to define ART.
-This involves identifying the first value stream which is a series of actions for optimizing the value delivery to the customer.
+This involves identifying the first value stream, a series of actions for optimizing the value delivery to the customer.
 At this point, ART is defined just enough to ascertain that it is a potential ART.
-The SAFe ART is a methodical system so it becomes imperative that the responsibilities pertaining to defining the solution, building it, its validation, and deployment are made amply clear.
+The SAFe ART is a methodical system so it becomes imperative that the responsibilities on defining the solution, building it, its validation, and deployment are made amply clear.
 Similarly, a value stream has to be performed keeping in mind the ultimate value it will deliver to the end-user.
 So, a workshop is held for this purpose.
 This helps in understanding and defining the value streams in the organization, choosing a new value stream, and setting up the first Agile Release Train.

 2. Train SAFe Program Consultants (SPCs)